What’s Your Cat’s Love Language?

 How can I show affection using physical touch as a love language?

-Petting a cat can be a great way to bond, but be sure to follow their cue on whether or not they want to be pet.
-Check out our guide on cat petting lessonsopens in a new tab.
+Petting a cat can be a great way to bond, but be sure to follow their cue on whether they want to be pet.
+Check out our guide on cat-petting lessons.

 Can a cat have more than one love language?